A new study shows that just one hour of exposure to a blue night light increases blood sugar levels and consequently its consumption.

 The study, carried out by Anayanci Masis-Vargas and colleagues from the universities of Strasbourg and Amsterdam, was presented this week at the company's annual conference on the study of ingestive behavior (SSIB) in Utrecht, the Netherlands.

 In his studies, Masís-Vargas and colleagues exposed guinea pigs to blue light.
 They did this by measuring food consumption and glucose tolerance throughout the following day.
-The accuracy of the experiment was almost manic: the rats used in the study are daytime, stay awake during the day and sleep at night.
-The authors observed that after just one hour of exposure to night blue light, glucose levels were completely altered.
+The accuracy of the experiment was almost obsessive: the rats used in the study are diurnal, staying awake during the day and sleeping during the night.
+The authors observed that after just one hour of exposure to blue light at night, glucose levels were completely altered.

 What exactly happens?

-In other words, the study clearly shows how much damage night exposure does to LED screens.
-At least those who don't filter out the blue lights.
-If confirmed in humans, this reactive mechanism is directly related to weight gain and the development of diabetes.
+In other words, the study clearly shows how much damage nighttime exposure to LED screens causes.
+At least to those that don't filter blue lights.
+If confirmed in humans, this reactive mechanism should be directly linked to weight gain and the development of diabetes.

-"Limiting the time spent in front of screens at night is the best way.
-We need to protect ourselves from the harmful effects of blue lights: for those who are forced into exposure I recommend the use of apps that filter the light.
-There are several available".
+“Limiting the time spent in front of screens at night is the best way.
+We must protect ourselves from the harmful effects of blue lights: for those who find themselves forced to expose themselves, I recommend the use of apps that filter the light.
+There are different ones available."